How do I apply for my own place?Back to top

 What happens if I get injured?Back to top

-If you get injured whilst training we recommend you contact your GP, physio or specialist sports injury clinic.
-They will be able to advise you if you are fit enough to ride.
+If you get injured while training we recommend you contact your GP, physio or specialist sports injury clinic.
+They'll be able to advise if you're fit enough to swim.

-When will I get my ride number?Back to top
+When will I get my race number?Back to top

-Where can I find more specific information about the event?Back to top
+Where can I find more specific information?Back to top

 What difference will my sponsorship make?Back to top

-The funds raised from this event goes such a long way to help people affected by cancer, for example:
+The Great Swim Series is a vital component of our fundraising campaign.
+The money raised from this event will go a long way to help people affected by cancer.
+For example: